libjohn/workshop_attendance/README.md

 2. Generate a pre-workshop report showing basic demographics (See:  `attendance_reports.html`)

-3. Upload the transformed data to Google Drive as a Google Sheet (See _Quickstart_, above)
+3. Upload the transformed registration data to CDVS's Google Drive.
+Attendance data is kept on Google Drive.
+(See _Quickstart_, above)

-2. ~~Transform the Springshare-registration data into a format which Joel requested for deposit in Google Drive.
-Script will upload transformed data frame to Google Drive as a Google Sheet~~